klassijs/klassi-js/README.md

 To upgrade existing projects for use with klassijs v6, please follow these few steps [HERE](docs/upgradeDoc.md)

 ## Directory Structure
-You can use the framework without any command line arguments if your application uses the following folder structure, to help with the built in functionality usage.
+You can use the framework without any command line arguments if your application uses the following folder structure, to help with the built in functionality usage, we have added a .envConfigrc.js file at the base of the project which will contain all your env configs .
+You can check out the working [TEMPLATE HERE](https://github.com/klassijs/klassijs-example-project)

 ```bash
 .